 I let the chops sit for about 30 minutes, seared them in a skillet with melted butter, and then cooked them on the grill.
 If you don’t have a grill, or it’s too cold outside, a grill pan is a perfect substitute.

 Look at that gorgeous color!
 The roasted garlic adds so much flavor.
 And I seared the Peppercorn Garlic Pork Chops in real butter.
-I use to just use spread or cooking spray, but butter adds an incredible flavor and silky texture you don’t get otherwise.
+I used to just use spread or cooking spray, but butter adds an incredible flavor and silky texture you don’t get otherwise.
 Plus, butter helps to create the golden brown color.
 You don’t have to use much, and sometimes it’s just worth it.

 Dipping Sauces for Peppercorn Garlic Pork Chops

 The Peppercorn Garlic Pork Chops have so much flavor on their own, but it never hurts to add more.
 I made a balsamic honey reduction the first time I made the Peppercorn Garlic Pork Chops, to make up for the lack of color.
 I did it the second time as well, assuming I would need it.
 Even though I didn’t, I used it for a very flavorful dipping sauce.
-I also prepared chimichurri as another dipping option.
+I also prepared chimichurri sauce as another dipping option.

 You can’t have Peppercorn Garlic Pork Chops without vegetables, so I decided to grill a variety of vegetables on the side.
 I seasoned them simply with salt and pepper, then drizzled them with oil.
 I discovered Avocado Oil a few months ago, and love the silky texture it adds to food.
 FYI, both of the dipping sauces work great with grilled vegetables too!